 Chapel Hill Presbyterian Church

 Gig Harbor, WA

-After graduating this past May, I moved out to Washington State to serve as the High School Ministries’ Intern at Chapel Hill Church in Gig Harbor.
-After spending two years develop my leadership skills and broaden my experience by serving alongside a full-time ministry team I become the Director of High School Ministries.
-I spend a large part of my time with students but also help to plan and lead weekly youth group, service projects, mission trips, retreats as well as encourage students in their walk with God.
+After graduating this past May, I moved out to Washington State to serve as the High School Ministries Intern at Chapel Hill Church in Gig Harbor.
+After spending two years developing my leadership skills and broadening my experience by serving alongside a full-time ministry team, I become the Director of High School Ministries.
+I spend a large part of my time with students but also help to plan and lead weekly youth group, service projects, mission trips, and retreats as well as encourage students in their walk with God.
 My goal is to serve God by sharing His love with students and to be molded into the person and servant that God desires of me.
-I am so thankful for the my education at Gordon College as it prepared me to enter the world of student ministries with confidence, knowledge, and wisdom.
+I am so thankful for my education at Gordon College as it prepared me to enter the world of student ministries with confidence, knowledge, and wisdom.

 Nate Harrison '09

 Youth Pastor, Emmanuel United Methodist Church

 After serving youth and their families in the beach town of Pawleys Island, South Carolina for three years I am now in serving in the mid-west community of Noblesville, Indiana where I am committed to community ministry and outreach.
 I absolutely love our ministry and the students I am blessed to spend time with every single day.
 Most days are spent in chaotic middle school cafeterias, sharing great conversations with students on the football field, or at the beach.
 It's awesome!
 Throughout my time in ministry I have been constantly reminded of and thankful for the education and training I received through my years at Gordon College.

 Church and Youth Ministry Administrator, Abundant Life Church